Pubs Selling Real Ale

 (024) 7671 8170

-Named after the Coventry coat of arms, the pub is a large imposing building located in the heart of Earlsdon.
+Named after the Coventry coat of arms, this Wetherspoon pub is a large imposing building located in the heart of Earlsdon.
 It has a large open plan main room with a quieter smaller room at the rear.
-Part of the Wetherspoon chain since 2000, the pub is an enthusiastic supporter of real ale, allowing customers to assist in the selection of forthcoming ales.
+There is also a small outside courtyard supplemented by a large seated area in the car park.
 The pub has a strong local following, but also attracts visitors from further afield, especially at weekends.

 - Royal Oak